Your #1 challenge as an xNTP: Endless ideas, no follow-through

 - You'd face serious financial hardship paying for this (see cost information in the next section).
 This group is for people who are serious about personal growth, so it's ok if paying for this would require some sacrifice (maybe you decide to delay a non-essential purchase you've been wanting to make).
 But if paying for this would put you in debt, this isn't for you.

-- A mastermind group of 4-5 hand-picked NTP's to support you along this entire 4-month journey
+- A mastermind group of 3-5 hand-picked NTP's to support you along your 8-week journey

 - 7 weeks of weekly group sessions & videos, and daily content through the Positive Intelligence app (including metrics and charts to track your progress, guided exercises you can practice as often as you like, and an audiobook copy of Shirzad's NY Times bestselling book, Positive Intelligence, listenable through the app)

-- 2 full one-on-one coaching sessions with me (50 minutes each)—one at the beginning, and one part-way through the program whenever it feels most supportive
+- A one-on-one coaching session with me (50 minutes) at the beginning of the program

 - You'll be the first to hear about any new programs, material, and tools I develop (e.g., early beta access to any new versions of my Myers-Briggs personality test)